sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/CurrentChores.md

 - **No global iterators** - FOR/NEXT only allowed inside functions (FUNC or BEGIN)
 - **Classic BASIC behavior** - Loop variable retains overflow value after loop completion
 - **Expressions evaluated once** - FROM, TO, and STEP expressions captured at loop start
+- **Stack-based temporaries** - TO and STEP values live on stack during loop execution

 ### Syntax
 ```basic